Life in Russian Village: Our Journey to the Rural Russia

 It was small but nice with a several large wooden houses located in the distance from each other.
 People in the villages respect their own private space.
 Fortunately, there’s so much space in Russia that it’s not difficult to have it.

-Our friend’s parents live in this village for many many years.
-Once they were typical city dwellers with good education and job.
-Then they moved to the rural Russia just to have their own house, livestock and garden, to live close to nature.
-To be closer to the real life.
+Our friend’s parents live in this village for many years.
+Once they were typical city dwellers with good educations and jobs.
+Then they moved to rural Russia just to have their own house, livestock, and garden.
+They wanted to live closer to nature.
+To be closer to real life.

-When you pass the nice wooden fence, you get inside flourishing little garden.
+When you pass their nice wooden fence, you get inside the flourishing little garden.
 Actually, it’s not little!
-But branches of trees, a pops of grasses and flowers, vegetable patches leave only few space inside.
+But branches of trees, a pops of grasses and flowers, and vegetable patches leave only a few space for a human being.
+Mother Nature made her way through the fence.

 There were also animals everywhere!
-Nice dogs were barking at the duck that was standing on the terrace looking at the kitten that was hiding in the corner because of the dogs and watching his relaxed mother cat drinking the milk.
+Joyful dogs barked at the duck that was standing on the terrace looking at the kitten that was hiding in the corner because of the dogs and watching his relaxed mother cat drinking the milk.
 A harmony as it is!